www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

         * [x] Render help text via iframes for proof of concept.
         * [x] Use fragment rendering to render help text, instead of using iframes, in order to have less visual noise in help text.
           -> This is not relevant for now, because it is a minor detail and also provides the advantage of making the help navigable.
-* [ ] Clean up visual design of no-code editor.
+* [x] Clean up visual design of no-code editor.
-    * [ ] Remove whitespace between span elements via Javascript, in order to remove margins between these.
+    * [x] Remove whitespace between span elements via Javascript, in order to remove margins between these. -> Currently, the whitespace actually looks kind of good.
     * [x] Use AST elements as menu buttons directly, instead of create a dedicated menu button for each AST element.
         * [x] net_splitcells_gel_ui_editor_no_code_variable_definition_names_enhance
         * [x] net_splitcells_gel_ui_editor_no_code_function_calls_enhance